 If someone has a parent or relative who is or was an addict, their risk of alcohol abuse automatically increases – partly because of genetics, and also because of association.
 When a person spends time with a heavy drinker, they can be influenced to drink too.

 Alcoholism can cause liver and heart diseases, which are fatal.
 Other effects include:

 - Increased risk of cancer

 Alcoholism is associated with an increased homicide and suicide incidences and even road accidents.
 The issues that come with alcohol addiction are reasons why family and friends should enroll their loved ones in alcohol treatment centers in NJ as soon as they realize the symptoms.

 Treatments for alcoholism

 The treatment of addiction can be challenging and complex.
 For the procedure to work, the patient must make a conscious decision of wanting to stay sober, because otherwise, the efforts will be futile.
-Staying away from alcohol is a lifetime commitment, that’s why it heavily relies on the patient’s desire to get better.
+Staying away from alcohol is a lifetime commitment, and alcohol withdrawal has its side effects, that’s why it heavily relies on the patient’s desire to get better.
 Often alcoholism is treated in rehabs and may take anywhere between 30 days to a year depending on several factors.